What a wonderful way to wake up, I thought!

 Roberta's parents were a very musical couple who met at a jazz concert.
 Her father played the saxophone.
 The couple introduced their young daughter to music by taking her to jazz concerts from an early age and bringing home lots of jazz albums.
 Gambarini saw such jazz legends as Jimmy Witherspoon and Carmen McRae.
 She learned to play clarinet and piano.
 She also loved to listen to Louis Armstrong, Billie Holliday, and Nat King Cole.

 The smooth-voiced singer's parents always encouraged her to make a career in music.
-She started early, moving to Milan at 17 in the 1980s, but she had a hard time.
-She told an interviewer that: "It's not easy being a woman in jazz in Italy."
+She started early moving to Milan, from her native Turin, at 17 in the 1980s, but she had a hard time.
+She told an interviewer that "it's not easy being a woman in jazz in Italy."
 She also found the atmosphere of divisive politics in the 80s difficult.

 Roberta Gambarini: My Shinest Hour

 Gambarini found many mentors in the United States.
 These included James Moody and Benny Carter.
 James Moody became like another father to her and changed her way of singing.
-Benny Carter who called her the best female jazz singer helped her with her repertoire.
-She also worked with childhood idols such as Dave Brubeck .
+Benny Carter, who defined her one of the world's best female jazz singers, helped her with her repertoire.
+She also worked with childhood idols such as Dave Brubeck.

-Her latest album, So in Love, includes a sorrowful version of the title song by Cole Porter.
+In 2009, she releases So in Love, which includes a sorrowful version of the title song by Cole Porter.
 She especially likes this song because it has soul and takes the idea of being in love to its limits.
 According to the Jazz Times, "Gambarini opens with the Cole Porter title track, allowing it to unfold in slow reveal, achieving a sublime effect that suggests twinkling stars appearing one by one against a jet-black sky."
 She certainly brings much emotion to the soaring music and lyrics of this beautiful song.
-The CD also includes other jazz greats, such as ̎Crazy ̎ and ̎Get Out Of Town ̎.
+The CD also includes other jazz greats, such as "Crazy" and "Get Out Of Town."
 James Moody plays the saxophone on this song.

 She has also made an album of Italian songs, Under Italian Skies, with Andrea Donati, a musician and arranger of music.
 He wrote the songs with Alda Merini, perhaps Italy's greatest living poet.